Centropyxis

 Genus Centropyxis Stein, 1857

-Centropyxis is a genus of testate amoeba with a discoid, flattened test, somewhat beret-shaped.
-The dorsal surface is rounded, the ventral side is flat to concave, with a ventral aperture, which may be circular to uneven, but displaced towards one end.
-The shell may be flattened at the apertural end.
-At the posterior end or all around the periphery some spines may be present.
-Within a population individuals may have zero to thirteen spines.
-The shell surface is smooth, dorsally with more or less mineral particles or diatoms, cemented together by an organic material, ventrally polished-looking due to more cement and much smaller grains in the shell.
+Centropyxis is a genus of testate amoebae with a discoid, flattened test, somewhat beret‑shaped.
+The dorsal surface is rounded, while the ventral side is flat to concave, with a ventral aperture that may be circular or irregular, and is displaced toward one end.
+The shell may be slightly flattened at the apertural end.
+At the posterior end, or sometimes around the entire periphery, spines may be present.
+Within a population, individuals may bear anywhere from zero to thirteen spines.
+The shell surface is smooth: dorsally it carries varying amounts of mineral particles or diatoms cemented together by organic material, whereas ventrally it appears polished due to a higher proportion of cement and much smaller grains.

-There are two shell types.
-The first type is bilaterally symmetrical, rounded, flattened more at the front than at the rear.
-The ventral part is flat.
-There are often spines at both sides and at the rear.
-The aperture is ventral, anterior, roundish, dorsal and has ventral lips recurved and invaginated.
-The ventral margin of the aperture is often connected to the dorsal face by some flat pillars or bridges.
-The shell can be organic or constructed with mineral particles or diatoms.
-Shape, number of spines and size are extremely variable.
+The first type is bilaterally symmetrical, rounded, and more strongly flattened anteriorly than posteriorly.
+The ventral surface is flat.
+Spines are often present on both sides and at the rear.
+The aperture is ventral, anterior, roundish, and has ventral lips that are recurved and invaginated.
+The ventral margin of the aperture is frequently connected to the dorsal face by flat pillars or bridges.
+The shell may be entirely organic or constructed with mineral particles or diatoms.
+Shape, number of spines, and size are extremely variable.
 This type occurs mainly in freshwater habitats.

 The second type has a circular shell or is elongated in ventral view.
-In lateral view the oral region is slightly flattened, the aperture is subterminal, only with the ventral lip incurved.
-No connections or bridges between the ventral and dorsal face.
-Some species of this type are common in freshwater habitats and sphagnum, but most species are found in drier mosses and humus.
+In lateral view, the oral region is slightly flattened; the aperture is subterminal, with only the ventral lip incurved.
+No connections or bridges occur between the ventral and dorsal faces.
+Some species of this type are common in freshwater habitats and Sphagnum, but most are found in drier mosses and humus.

-More than 130 species and many varieties have been described, but many descriptions are not adequate.
+More than 130 species and many varieties have been described, but many descriptions are inadequate.
 Identifying Centropyxis species is often extremely difficult or even impossible.

 Centropyxis aculeata